 If you want to learn how to use this software you can go to their tutorial section on their website or YouTube channel.
 I would definitely recommend you to try this software.

 It is one of the award-winning open-source video editors for Linux, Windows, and MacOS which was created in 2008 by Jonathan Thomas.
-It is easy to use software which can be learned quickly.
+It is easy-to-use software that can be learned quickly.

 Its features include Animation & Keyframing, unlimited tracks, video effects, audio waveform, slow motion & time effects, 3D animations, video editing, trim, slice, etc.